 The Joint Commission has adopted a broader definition of hazardous wastes.
 Under The Joint Commission standards, hazardous wastes include "all materials and wastes that require special handling in order to address identified occupational and environmental hazards.
-Infectious wastes falls into the special handling category since recognized occupational exposure issues that must be dealt with properly".
-Although individual facilities have the there are recognized occupational exposure issues that must be dealt with properly".
+Infectious wastes falls into the special handling category since there are recognized occupational exposure issues that must be dealt with properly".
 Although individual facilities have the discretion to identify "hazardous waste" in their policies, it is safe to say that radioactive, chemical, and medical/infectious waste all exhibit characteristics of occupational and environmental hazards under The Joint Commission standards.